 Some evidence suggests that the radiation used in this test could raise the risk of getting cancer later in life.
 But the risk is believed to be about the same as from many everyday activities and medical procedures.
 The risk of damage from the X-rays is usually very low compared with the possible benefits of the test.

 Cardiac catheterization is a test to check your heart and coronary arteries.

 Test results will be reviewed by a cardiologist.
 The results will be available after the test.
 Your doctor will be able to talk to you about some of the results right away.

 Results will include whether:

-- Coronary arteries are normal or have narrowing or blockage.
+- Coronary arteries have narrowing or blockage.

 - The heart's pumping action (ejection fraction) and pressures inside the heart chambers and blood vessels are normal.

-- The heart valves are working normally.
+- The heart valves are working as they should.